Filimoa/open-parse/ARCHITECTURE.md

 #### /PDF

-This is really just a wrapper class around a pdfminer, pymupdf and pypdf.
+This is really just a wrapper class around a `pdfminer`, `pymupdf` and `pypdf`.
 We implement some basic visualization / export methods.
-Would like to migrate away from pymupdf for converting pdfs to images due to its licensing.
+Would like to migrate away from `pymupdf` for converting pdfs to images due to its licensing.

 #### /Schemas